-- 1. Click on the certificate you want to delete and click do Delete. - 2.
-Click DELETE in the confirmation window. - 1 If the certificate is associated with a Trusted Certificate Group, you cannot delete it.
+- 1. Click $\equiv$ on the certificate you want to delete, then click $\square$ Delete. - 2.
+Click DELETE in the confirmation window. - Info: If the certificate is associated with a Trusted Certificate Group, you cannot delete it.

-Add a Certificate to a Trusted Certificate Group
+Add Certificate to a Trusted Certificate Group